jrenaud90/TidalPy/Documentation/3 - Contribute.md

 <Working Code that is unoptimized>
 ```
 These tags are particularly helpful when making a pull request that has issues you need help on.

+# Style Guide
+TidalPy largely follows the Google/Numpy style guide which can be found [here](https://numpydoc.readthedocs.io/en/latest/format.html).

+There are examples of the ideal styling in the `Documentation/Style Templates` directory.